Skip to content

 Afghanistan

-Following the Taliban takeover, the U.S. blocked approximately $7 billion of Afghan central bank assets held at the Federal Reserve.
-Half were transferred to a newly created Afghan Fund in Switzerland — governed by U.S., Swiss, and Afghan trustees — tasked with preserving and disbursing the assets for the benefit of the Afghan people pending recognition of a legitimate government.
+Following the Taliban takeover, the U.S. blocked approximately $7 billion in Afghan central-bank assets held at the Federal Reserve.
+Half were transferred to a newly created Afghan Fund in Switzerland, governed by U.S., Swiss, and Afghan trustees, tasked with preserving and disbursing the assets for the benefit of the Afghan people pending recognition of a legitimate government.

 Eleven leading international lawyers from eight countries concluded that a transfer of frozen Russian state assets to an international compensation mechanism would be lawful, proportionate, reversible, and justified under international law.